 Serve with Thai, Chinese, or Indian dishes of your choice.
 Enjoy.

 In general, a serving of cooked rice is about 1/2 cup, but it depends on the individuals and ages, dietary needs, and the number of other menu items.
 If you are feeding guests, err on the side of more and plan on at least 3/4 cup per person.
 You can refrigerate or freeze any leftovers for another meal.

 - Rinse the rice before cooking it.
 Some rice is coated with talc during processing, which is inert and won't hurt you if you ingest it, but it's best to remove it.
-Rinsing also removes starch which makes the rice less mushy and helps keep the grains separate as they cook.
+Rinsing also removes starch, making the rice less mushy, and it helps to keep the grains separate as they cook.

 How to Store and Freeze Coconut Rice

-Rice will keep in the fridge, covered in an airtight container for up to 5 days, but it also freezes well.
-It is often helpful to freeze it in zip-close bag in portion sizes that make the most sense for you and your family.
+Rice will keep in the fridge, covered in an airtight container for up to five days, but it also freezes well.
+It is often helpful to freeze it in a zip-close bag in portion sizes that make the most sense for you and your family.